-The physical examination must be focused on the body systems that are responsible for the beneficiary's ambulatory difficulty or impact on the beneficiary's ambulatory ability.
+The physical examination must be focused on the body systems responsible for ambulatory difficulty or impact ambulatory ability.

-Wheelchairs (Cont'd.)
-The physician or supplier may elect to refer the beneficiary to another medical professional, such as a physical therapist or occupational therapist, to perform part of the evaluation as long as that beneficiary has no financial relationship with the wheelchair supplier.
-However, the physician does have to personally see the beneficiary before or after the PT/OT evaluation.
-The physician must review the report, indicate their agreement in writing on the report, and sign and date the report.
-If the physician does not see the beneficiary after the PT/OT evaluation, the date that they sign the report is considered to be the date of completion of the face-to-face examination.
+The provider or supplier may elect to refer the beneficiary to another medical professional, such as a physical therapist (PT) or occupational therapist (OT), to perform part of the evaluation if that beneficiary has no financial relationship with the wheelchair supplier.
+However, the provider does have to personally see the beneficiary before or after the PT/OT evaluation.
+The provider must review the report, indicate agreement in writing on the report and sign and date the report.
+If the provider does not see the beneficiary after the PT/OT evaluation, the date that they sign the report is the date of completion of the face-to-face examination.

-Mobility evaluations that contain check-off boxes or space for only brief answers and thus do not provide enough detailed information about the beneficiary's ambulatory abilities and limitations to allow the Medicaid coordinator to determine if a coverage criterion has been met are not allowed.
-What is required is a thorough narrative description of the beneficiary's current condition, past history, and pertinent physical examination that clearly describes his/or her mobility needs in the home and why a cane, walker, or optimally configured manual wheelchair is not sufficient to meet those needs.
-Physicians must record the visit and mobility evaluation in their usual medical record-keeping format.
+Mobility evaluations that contain check-off boxes or space for only brief answers and therefore do not provide enough detailed information about the beneficiary's ambulatory abilities and limitations to allow the Medicaid coordinator to determine if a coverage criterion has been met are not allowed.
+What is required is a thorough narrative description of the beneficiary's current condition, past history and pertinent physical examination that clearly describes his/or her mobility needs and why a cane, walker or optimally configured manual wheelchair is not sufficient to meet those needs.
+Physicians Providers must record the visit and mobility evaluation in their usual medical record-keeping format.

-The physician must write a prescription for a power wheelchair ONLY after the visit and examination are complete.
+The physician provider must write a prescription for a power wheelchair ONLY after the visit and examination are complete.
 This prescription must contain the following seven elements:

-- 1. Beneficiary's name
+- Beneficiary's name.

-- 2. Description of the item that is ordered.
+- Description of the item ordered.
 This may be general (e.g., power wheelchair) device or may be more specific.

-- 3. Date of completion of the face-to-face examination
+- Date of completion of the face-to-face examination.

-- 4. Pertinent diagnoses and/or conditions that relate to the need for the power wheelchair
+- Pertinent diagnoses and/or conditions that relate to the need for the power wheelchair.

-- 5. Length of need
+- Length of need.

-- 6. Physician's signature
+- Provider signature.

-- 7. Date of physician signature
+- Date of provider signature.

-The physician must send a copy of the face-to-face evaluation (received from the supplier or PT/OT) and seven-element prescription to the supplier within 45 days from the completion of the face-to-face mobility exam.
-The physician must also include copies of previous notes, consultations with other physicians, and reports of pertinent laboratory, x-ray, or other diagnostic tests when helpful in documenting the severity of the patient's ambulatory problems.
+The provider must send a copy of the face-to-face evaluation (received from the supplier or PT/OT) and seven-element prescription to the supplier within 45 days from the completion of the face-to-face mobility exam.
+The provider must also include copies of previous notes, consultations with other providers and reports of pertinent laboratory, x-ray, or other diagnostic tests when helpful in documenting the severity of the patient's ambulatory problems.

-Once this information is received, the supplier will prepare a detailed product description that describes the item(s) being provided including all options and accessories.
-After gathering this information the physician must review it and if in agreement with what is being provided, sign, date and return it to the supplier.
-If the physician does not agree with any part of the detailed product description, he or she must contact the supplier to clarify what the beneficiary is to receive.
+Once this information is received, the supplier will prepare a detailed product description that describes the item(s) provided including all options and accessories.
+After gathering this information, the provider must review it and if in agreement with what is provided, sign, date and return it to the supplier.
+If the provider does not agree with any part of the detailed product description, he or she must contact the supplier to clarify what the beneficiary is to receive.